idataray/web-developer-assessment/README.md

    ![image](./screenshots/Snapshot.PNG)

-2. Fork the repository, clone and create a branch under test/[Your First Name]
+2. Fork [this repl](https://repl.it/@idataresearch/iData-WD-Test-2020), and then rename it 'iData-WD-Test-2020/[Your First Name]'

-3. This repository uses Node.js, and includes bootstrap and axios -- you must install dependencies and run the server first
+3. Alternatively, if you'd prefer to complete the test locally, simply fork this repo and create a branch 'test/[Your First Name]'

-4. When you are done, push your branch, and submit a pull request.
+4. This project includes bootstrap and axios, but you are not required to use them

-**Note: if you are having issues submitting the test, please create a zip folder including the client directory + any other files you made changes to and send them via email**
+5. When you are done, share your link via email or make a pull request (if you're using Git)

 User stories: